-Allows a tenant in a fixed-term tenancy to terminate their rental agreement early if their landlord has already given them notice that the tenancy will not continue past the fixed term.
-Permits a tenant to give their own written notice to terminate the agreement earlier, as long as they provide at least 30 days' notice to the landlord.
-Prohibits landlords from collecting any fees or unpaid rent after the date designated in the termination notice by the tenant and the tenant returns possession of the premises.
-Specifies that these provisions apply to fixed term rental agreements entered on or after the effective date of the measure.
-Declares an emergency, effective on passage.
+The measure allows a tenant in a fixed-term tenancy to terminate their rental agreement early, provided they provide at least 30 days' written notice to the landlord, if their landlord has already given them the required 90-day notice that the tenancy will not continue past the fixed term.
+It prohibits landlords from collecting any fees or unpaid rent that would have accrued after the date designated in the termination notice by the tenant and the tenant returns possession of the premises.
+The measure applies to fixed term rental agreements entered into on or after the effective date of the measure.